Attitude Part 1

 Four functional areas can be outlined here-

 (i) Knowledge: Attitudes provide meaning (knowledge) for life.
 The knowledge function refers to our need for a world which is consistent and relatively stable.
 This allows us to predict what is likely to happen, and so gives us a sense of control.
 Attitudes can help us organize and structure our experience.
-Knowing a person’s attitude helps us predict their behavior.
+Knowing a person’s attitude helps us predict their behaviour.
 For example, knowing that a person is religious we can predict they will go to Church.

 (ii) Self / Ego-expressive: The attitudes we express (1) help communicate who we are and (2) may make us feel good because we have asserted our identity.
 Self-expression of attitudes can be non-verbal too: think bumper sticker, cap, or T-shirt slogan.
-Therefore, our attitudes are part of our identity and help us to be aware through the expression of our feelings, beliefs, and values.
+Therefore, our attitudes are part of our identity and help us to be aware of the expression of our feelings, beliefs, and values.

 (iii) Adaptive: If a person holds and/or expresses socially acceptable attitudes, other people will reward them with approval and social acceptance.
 For example, when people flatter their bosses or instructors (and believe it) or keep silent if they think an attitude is unpopular.
-Again, expression can be nonverbal [think politician kissing baby].
+Again, the expression can be nonverbal [think politician kissing baby].
 Attitudes then, are to do with being a part of a social group and the adaptive functions help us fit in with a social group.
 People seek out others who share their attitudes and develop similar attitudes to those they like.

 Perhaps the most straightforward way of finding out about someone’s attitudes would be to ask them.
 However, attitudes are related to self-image and social acceptance (i.e. attitude functions).
 In order to preserve a positive self-image, people’s responses may be affected by social desirability.
 They may not well tell about their true attitudes, but answer in a way that they feel socially acceptable.
 Given this problem, various methods of measuring attitudes have been developed.
 However, all of them have limitations.
-In particular the different measures focus on different components of attitudes – cognitive, affective and behavioral – and as we know, these components do not necessarily coincide.
+In particular, the different measures focus on different components of attitudes – cognitive, affective and behavioural – and as we know, these components do not necessarily coincide.

 (IV) Ego-defensive: The ego-defensive function refers to holding attitudes that protect our self-esteem or that justify actions that make us feel guilty.
 For example, one way children might defend themselves against the feelings of humiliation they have experienced in P.E. lessons is to adopt a strongly negative attitude to all sport.
 People whose pride has suffered following a defeat in sport might similarly adopt a defensive attitude: “I’m not bothered, I’m sick of rugby anyway…” This function has psychiatric overtones.
 Positive attitudes towards ourselves, for example, have a protective function (i.e. an ego-defensive role) in helping us preserve our self-image.